GAIA-X4PLC-AAD/ontology-management-base/README.md

 * After the review is done, the reviewer assigns the PR back to the author for incorporation.
 * After incorporation is done, the author assigns the PR back to the reviewer for final review (and so forth).

-### Generating VARIABLES.md (overview of used properties in the SHACL files)

-The file VARIABLES.md will be generated automatically when a push to a non main branch is executed.
-This file is existent in every subdirectory once there is a SHACL file containing properties.
-This should help to get a fast overview of the properties used in the SHACL files.

-NOTE: the VARIABLES.md file should not be changed since it will be overwritten automatically.
-For further information, see "GITHUB_ACTIONS.md" file in the root directory.

 ## Modeling Guidelines

 This section describes guidelines that _must_ be followed when applying changes to this repository.